Applying to the Ph.D. Program

 - Pay the application fee.

-- Using your EID and temporary password, log into the Application Status Check website and upload the required supporting materials (i.e. writing sample, personal statement, transcripts).
+- Log into the Application Status Check website and upload the required supporting materials (i.e. writing sample, personal statement, transcripts).

 Due to the volume of applications, the English Office cannot confirm the receipt of individual items.
 Applicants are normally notified of the Program's decision by the end of February.